DSA-Spring2026/dsa-spring2026.github.io/index.md

-# Data Structures – Spring 2026
+# Data Structures and Algorithms – Spring 2026

 Welcome to the official course website for Data Structures (DSA), offered at Azad University, Shiraz Branch.